PlayFab/PlayFabMultiplayer/TraceScripts/README.md

 ```
 $> cp <filepath>/PlayFabMultiplayerLogger.json $HOME/PlayFabLogs/config/
 ```
 6. Run the application.
-7. Run the application.
 If using the default configuration of `PlayFabMultiplayerLogger.json`, logs should automatically be written to `/home/<your-username>/PlayFabLogs/log/`.
-If not, logs will be written to the directory specified by the `logFolder` property of `PlayFabMultiplayerLogger.json`.